ValoQuang/porfolio-aws/README.md

 Yes, this project does not have any specific goal, nor serve anyone.
 <br />
 This is to be made for fun, also the blog / showcase where I deliver all of the knowledge I have gathered during my software development.
 So there are plenty of things I implements while I coded with my own memories and not rely on google, chatgpt, stackoverflow.
+In this project you can check my code and logics.
+I am learning and learning.
 <br />
 On the other words, in this project, I focus solely on:
 <li>Crucial importance of clean code, even this README will try to be clean and professional</li>